A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 For breakfast, we strongly recommend you to taste their blue cheese, apple and walnuts jaffle.

-Café Lisboa is located in Plaza Nueva, next to Albaicín and the Alhambra, which makes it the perfect place to have a brunch and to visit some of the most important places in the city right after that.
+From here it is only a short walk to visit some of the most important places in the city right after that.

 Perspectives Café – C/Elvira, 115

-Their brunch options change every day, but they usually have more than two options of toast, cereal bowls and sandwiches.
+Their brunch options change every day, but they usually have more than two options toast, cereal bowls, and sandwiches.
 The price range goes from 2 to 5 €.

 Best Restaurants for Lunch in Granada